-The good news is that you don’t need to work at google to get the advantages of compliance automation!
-ComplianceDB provides the necessary primitives for tracking binary compliance data and automating change processes in exactly the same manner as google’s BAB – without changing any of your existing tools or processes.
+The good news is that you don’t need to work at Google to get the advantages of compliance automation.
+Merkely provides the necessary primitives for tracking binary compliance data and automating change processes in exactly the same manner as Google’s BAB – without changing any of your existing tools or processes.

 There are three basic steps to implementing BAB in your own projects:

 - Identify security policies that you wish to enforce on production binaries

 - Instrument your existing DevOps pipelines to collect necessary compliance data

 - Add gatekeeping step to your release process to verify compliance with your policy